Trial Students and Trial Lessons

-Try to make the student feel at ease, maybe he/she is a bit nervous.
+Try to make the student feel at ease, maybe they are a bit nervous.
 These tips should help you and the student:

-- Introduce yourself in German, speak very slow and clear.
-Something like: "Hallo, willkommen!
+- Welcome the student to Chatterbug.
+Introduce yourself in the learning language, speak very slow and clear.
+For example, if you tutor German, the introduction could be something like: "Hallo, willkommen!
 Ich heiße Anna.
 Ich komme aus Deutschland.
 Ich wohne in London.
 Und du?"

 - Do some small talk first.
-Where is he/she from?
-Why does he/she want to learn German?
-How did he/she find out about Chatterbug?
+Where do they live?
+Why do they want to learn German?
+How did they find out about Chatterbug?

 - Start by explaining a little bit about what is going to happen in a Live Lesson and how it works.

 - Assure them that they can ask you any questions they might have.

 During the lesson

 - Take advantage of the chatbox.
 It always helps to see a word when listening to a native speaker of a language you don't know very well.
 You can also use it to write down those key phrases.

 - If they are beginners, teach them a few key phrases a long the way (i.e. “Can you repeat, please?”, “What does _______ mean?”, “I don´t understand”).

 - tell the student what they did well and a few words of encouragement.